-The application and assessment process to become a foster carer takes approximately 5 to 6 months from when you first contact us.
+The application and assessment process to become a foster carer takes around 5 to 6 months from when you first contact us.

 1. Contact us

 2. Application stage

 We will visit your home to talk to you about fostering.
-We will ask you about your background and the reasons why you want to foster.
+We will ask you about your background and why you want to foster.
 We also need to take a look around your home to assess suitability.

 If we think it's the right thing for you to foster, we send you an application form.

 3. Assessment stage 1

 Once we have received your application form we will carry out checks and references.

 You will then be invited to attend the Skills to Foster training course.
-The course is a number of sessions and is usually ran over one or two weekends or once a week in the evening for 6 weeks.
+The course is a mixture of online and face-to-face sessions.
 The course will prepare you for what to expect when you start fostering.